-The pandemic changed every one of us for better or for worse, and for many, it’s shifted how we lead ourselves in our businesses and personal lives.
+The pandemic changed every one of us for better or worse, and for many (especially women), it shifted how we lead ourselves in our businesses and personal lives.
 Perhaps with care and attention.

 While the global crisis had a disproportionate effect on women in the workforce, it also presented an opportunity to lead bigger and bolder moving forward.
 It’s what women do when we want to create change.